hvignolo87/Marketing-Campaign-Classification/README.md

-# Marketing Campaing - Classification with Machine Learning
+# Marketing Campaign - Classification with Machine Learning

 ## Problem description
 This work records real data from telemarketing campaigns to sell time deposits carried out by a Portuguese retail bank.
 Within a campaign, the operators offer the products and/or services in two ways and at different times: making phone calls (outgoing) or taking advantage of a customer's call center call for any other reason (incoming).
 Therefore, the result is a binary result contact: success/positive (buys the product) or failure/negative (does not buy it).